paullalonde/macos-parallels-base-vms/README.md

 1. Packer will create the VM, then wait until an SSH connection can be established.
 1. While Packer is waiting, perform the in-VM manual steps (see below).
 1. Once the SSH connection is established, Packer will prompt you to type `<enter>`.
+1. Packer will then perform the following final steps:
-1. Packer then saves the VM under the `vms` directory.
+   1. Save the VM under the `vms` directory.
+   1. Tar & gzip the VM, producing a `.tgz` file in the `output` directory.
+   1. Compute the tgz file's SHA256 checksum and save it in the `output` directory.

 ## In-VM Manual Steps